 First, an out-of-state entity will need to register with a state as a “foreign” entity if it is doing business in the state.
 As explained in “Doing Business in CA?
 Be Sure to Register”, the term used in the California Corporations Code is to “transact intrastate business”, which is defined as “entering into repeated and successive transactions of its business in this state, other than interstate or foreign commerce” (emphasis added).

 Second, one will need to pay taxes to a state if it is doing business in the state.
-The term used in California Revenue and Taxation Code Section 23101 is whether a business is “actively engaging in any transaction for the purpose of financial or pecuniary gain or profit” (emphasis added).
+The term used in California Revenue and Taxation Code Section 23101 is whether a business is “actively engaging in any transaction for the purpose of financial or pecuniary gain or profit” (emphasis added) or any of several tests pertaining to domicile, sales, property or compensation is satisfied.

 Third, one will be subject to personal jurisdiction in a state (i.e., one can be sued there) if one is doing business in the state.
 The test set forth in California Code of Civil Procedure Section 410.10 is the broadest one that is legally possible: “A court of this state may exercise jurisdiction on any basis not inconsistent with the Constitution of this state or of the United States” (emphasis added).